ctu-vras/perirobot-space/README.md

 Octomap-python should be also installed, see [GitHub Kentaro Project](https://github.com/wkentaro/octomap-python).

 ## Running
-`model_creation.py` - creates model of the robot and human
+`model_creation.py` - creates model of the robot and human, the models will be added to the `models` folder.
+These models need to be created before the simulation is launched.

-`pers.py` - the class with the perirobot space properties
+`pers.py` - the class with the perirobot space properties.

-`run_simulations.py` - code to run the simulation with the set parameters
+`run_simulations.py` - code to run the simulation with the set parameters.

-`octomap_functions.py` - deprecated
+`process_data.py` - servers to create LaTeX compliant tables from the results.